Japanese Public Key Infrastructure (JPKI)

 - Service Introduction Material: e-Probatio identity verification App (PDF / 659 kb)

-In addition, some PF operators do not provide the function of electronic certification validation for SP operators as a platform.
+In addition, some PF operators do not provide the function of confirming the effectiveness of electronic certification as a platform for SP operators.

 8. Related Documents

-This is a guideline published by private sector for the purpose of supporting the consideration of using Japanese Public Key Infrastructure in Ministry of Internal Affairs and Communications and explaining the introduction procedures.
-It summarizes the outline and benefits of the service, and a guide to using the service (information system facilities required on the private sector side, certification standards and procedures for the competent minister, electronic certification verification fees).
+This is a guideline published by private sector for the purpose of supporting the consideration of the use of Japanese Public Key Infrastructure in Ministry of Internal Affairs and Communications and explaining the introduction procedures.
+It summarizes the outline and benefits of the service and the guide for using the service (information system facilities necessary for private sector, certification standards and procedures for the competent minister, electronic certification verification fees).

-Please refer to this document for detailed and comprehensive information when considering the introduction of the service.
+Please refer to this document for detailed and comprehensive information when considering the introduction of services.

-Please refer to the following website of Ministry of Internal Affairs and Communications where this document is posted.
+Please also refer to the Ministry of Internal Affairs and Communications website where this document is posted.

-J-LIS introduces the procedures, workflow, and documents necessary for the verification of signatures when private sector introduces Japanese Public Key Infrastructure as a PF operator.
+J-LIS introduces the procedures, work flow, and necessary documents related to signature verification when private sector introduces Japanese Public Key Infrastructure as a PF operator.

-Please refer to the following documents to confirm the necessary procedures with the J-LIS.
+Please refer to the following documents when checking the necessary procedures with J-LIS.

-Please refer to the following J-LIS website for more information.
+Please also refer to the J-LIS website for more information.